-A Texas oil company has agreed to plead guilty and pay a $1,000 fine for killing a duck during drilling operations in western North Dakota.
+A company has agreed to plead guilty and pay a $1,500 fine for killing a bird during drilling operations in western North Dakota.

 Fidelity Exploration & Production Co., of Denver, was charged under the Migratory Bird Treaty Act for the death of a solitary sandpiper found in a company waste pit.
 The plea deal was filed in federal court Wednesday and must be approved by a judge.

 Companies in North Dakota are required to cover the pits with netting if they are open for more than 90 days after drilling operations.
 Birds can mistake the pits for a good place to land.